Eric Bischoff: Sporadic WWE appearances (2016–present)

 Bischoff inducted Diamond Dallas Page into the WWE Hall of Fame.
-On the 25th Anniversary of Raw on January 22, 2018, Bischoff made a guest appearance on the show, during a segment with other former Raw general managers and on July 22, 2019 on the Raw Reunion.
+On the 25th Anniversary of Raw on January 22, 2018, Bischoff made a guest appearance on the show, during a segment with other former Raw general managers and on July 22, 2019, on the Raw Reunion.

-In June 2019, WWE announced that Bischoff would be the executive director of SmackDown, and part of Bischoff's role is to act as an intermediary between WWE and Fox executives due to his background in the television industry, but he was replaced on October 15 by Bruce Prichard, and with immediate effect he had left the company.
+In June 2019, WWE announced that Bischoff would be the executive director of SmackDown, and part of Bischoff's role is to act as an intermediary between WWE and Fox executives due to his background in the television industry, but he was replaced on October 15 by Bruce Prichard, and with immediate effect he had left WWE.
 Bryan Alvarez reported that he heard "zero good things" about Bischoff and that Bischoff did not know the product nor the wrestlers.
 According to Fox, Bischoff was released since "[s]ignificant promises were made that we don't feel were upheld".

-In March 2020, Bischoff reflected on his WWE departure, stating "I knew about six weeks in, eight weeks in, it just wasn’t going to work out. [...]
-I knew I wasn’t fitting and it wasn’t a secret. [...]
-It just wasn’t right. [...]
-I had to fit in the system and I wasn’t able to do it in the timeline it needed to be done".
+In March 2020, Bischoff reflected on his WWE departure, stating "I knew about six weeks in, eight weeks in, it just wasn't going to work out. [...]
+I knew I wasn't fitting and it wasn't a secret. [...]
+It just wasn't right. [...]
+I had to fit in the system and I wasn't able to do it in the timeline it needed to be done".
 In June 2020, Bischoff further reflected on his departure by saying "it was on me" and backs his profession by blaming his failure to adapt to the new job for why his tenure was so short and described the problem as being more of a "chemistry issue" than anything else.
-Bischoff also pointed out that he had little creative control over SmackDown but was more of an overseer for Vince, who has the most say in the company's creative direction.
+Bischoff also pointed out that he had little creative control over SmackDown but was more of an overseer for Vince, who had the most say in WWE's creative direction at the time.

 On April 6, 2021, he was inducted into the WWE Hall of Fame.
 He also appeared on the December 27 episode of Raw, as the officiator for the renewal of The Miz and Maryse's vows, and on the January 21, 2022 episode of SmackDown, during a backstage segment with Adam Pearce and Sonya Deville.

+Bischoff appeared via a video on the November 26, 2024 episode of NXT to speak to Trick Williams and Ridge Holland.
+Bischoff appeared live in person on the December 4 episode of NXT, praising the brand and its potential and again talking with Trick Williams and Ridge Holland.